 - the inclusion of persons with disabilities (principle 17) should be mainstreamed across all activities.
-However, networks that are mainly active in the area of disability and services for persons with disabilities should apply to the upcoming calls for proposals funded by the programme Citizens, Equality, Rights and Values (CERV-2025-DISA-OG-FPA; CERV-2025-DISA-OG-SGA). - networks that are mainly active in the areas of social economy, social enterprise finance and microfinance should apply to the upcoming call for proposals for action grants to support EU networks active in the areas of social economy, social enterprise finance and microfinance (ESF-2025-AG-NETW-SE-MF).
+However, networks that are mainly active in the area of disability and services for persons with disabilities should apply to the upcoming call for proposals funded by the programme Citizens, Equality, Rights and Values (CERV-2025-DISA-OG-FPA). - networks that are mainly active in the areas of social economy, social enterprise finance and microfinance should apply to the upcoming call for proposals for action grants to support EU networks active in the areas of social economy, social enterprise finance and microfinance (ESF-2025-AG-NETW-SE-MF).